UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 The Narrative score is how much emotion the game attempts to convey through story.

 For example,<br/>
-Undertale would get a 10/10,<br/>
+- Undertale: 10/10 narrative<br/>
-Chess would get a 0/10.
+- Chess: 0/10 narrative

 Generally, the higher the narrative score, the less emergent/abstract the game (and it's progression) can be.<br/>
 This is because with emergence, (and with abstract-progression) we lose control as a developer.

 To tell a compelling story, we need a lot of control.<br/>
-Unfortunetely... we forfeit a lot of our control as soon as we attempt to add better systems.
+Unfortunetely... we forfeit a lot of our control as soon as we attempt to add emergent systems.

 This is why I advocate for (most) indie developers to forfeit story-based content, and instead focus on creating good systems.